ari1110/fullstack_boilerplate/README.md

 # Fullstack App Boilerplate

-This is a boilerplate for a fullstack application using React, Redux, Django, and GraphQL.
+This is a boilerplate for a fullstack application using React, Redux, Django, and GraphQL, with Google Authentication.

 ## Quick Start